ryanardo/tutorial-webpack-demo/README.md

 ## For Wed, 2/7/18
 ## *_NOTE_*
 * ESC6/ES2015: Note that webpack will not alter any code other than import and export statements.
 If you are using other ES2015 features, make sure to use a transpiler such as Babel or Bublé via webpack's loader system.
+* webpack will handle all dependencies that used to be in your HTML documents.

 # PART 1.
 NPM Commands to Run
 * npm init -y